Make a difference. Make your mark.

 The firm’s job?
-To provide tools and programs to help staff grow as professionals and support one another in order to best serve our clients and grow the firm.
+To provide tools and programs to help staff develop and advance as professionals and support one another in order to best serve our clients and grow the firm.
 It’s also our job to inspire staff as they travel along their individual career paths.

 Our focus on career development starts early.
-When staff join the firm, it’s important they find the practice that’s the right fit.
-Within our assurance and tax practices, we offer Focus & Choice, an apprenticeship model that exposes staff to multiple industries within these services so they can later make an informed decision about where to specialize.
+When staff join the firm, it’s important they find the practice that’s the right fit for their career today; though that path can change as people grow and develop within the firm.
+Within our assurance and tax practices, we offer Focus & Choice, an apprenticeship model that exposes staff to multiple industries within these service groups so they can later make an informed decision about where to specialize.
 Staff often compare it to selecting a major in college after taking introductory courses.
 For our wealth management and management consulting practices, students start off in their chosen discipline but are exposed to various service delivery segments within each practice through special projects or rotations.

 And that’s just the beginning.
 Our internal fellowship program allows staff to work in a service group or specialty area outside their primary focus with the intent to broaden a specific skill set or competency.
-Fellowships offer new opportunities to tackle different challenges and to continue to find the right fit within the firm.
+Fellowships offer new opportunities for staff to tackle different challenges and to find the right fit within the firm.

 Charting your career development course

-At Plante Moran, career development is more than a once-a-year “review.”
-In fact, the firm recently moved away from formal end-of-year performance appraisals in favor of a more flexible model.
-These meetings, called “Compass meetings,” occur at least three times a year so staff have a constant pulse on their progression.
+At Plante Moran, career development is more than an annual “review.”
+In fact, we’ve implemented a flexible review model to replace the one-time-per-year performance appraisal model.
+These meetings, called “Compass meetings,” occur two-to-three times a year so staff have a constant pulse on their progression.
 Conversations reflect on past performance and, more importantly, help staff plan for the future roles they aspire to.

-Sure, it might be common for people to move from one job and company to another every few years, but we want Plante Moran to be different.
+Sure, it might be common for people to move from one company to another every few years, but we want Plante Moran to be different.

-We take career development seriously.
-Sure, it might be common for people to move from one job and company to another every few years, but we want Plante Moran to be different.
+As you can see, we take career development seriously.
+Sure, it might be common for people to move from one company to another every few years, but we want Plante Moran to be different.
 We want to be the place where you have a rewarding career — a place where you’ll make your mark.